-Please open a new issue containing the output for the failing test as generated by flake8.
+Please open a new issue containing the output for the failing test as generated by the Command line tool.

 You could hack around with your test to see if you can get it to work while waiting for someone to reply to your issue.
 If you're able to adjust the test to get it to work, that updated test would also be helpful for debugging.